 Improving access to social safety net programs within SME businesses is an important type of intervention to ease the burdens of families in situations of poverty.
-While specific country or local level efforts were
+While specific country or local level efforts were not found to illustrate this intervention, the ILO has provided guidance from its research to suggest the types of strategies that may be effective in this regard:

-- Make the case at the business level that social protection does not negatively affect revenue and profits, but can improve it and can ultimately strengthen an SME; - Reducing administrative burdens and collective agreements on small and medium businesses when registering for social protection; - Find ways to create organizational systems and economies of scale that support social protection; - Initiate capacity building and awareness raising of best practices in this area; - Provide guidance on the challenges face by SMEs in the area of staff management and staff benefits. - Study concrete factors that affect working conditions and their effects on productivity. - Find evidence on the positive effects of social protection on working conditions and productivity both at enterprise level and for a national economy. - Determining how national health services and social or national insurance schemes may be able to help to reduce costs at enterprise level.197
+- Make the case at the business level that social protection does not negatively affect revenue and profits, but can improve it and can ultimately strengthen an SME; - Reducing administrative burdens and collective agreements on small and medium businesses when registering for social protection; - Find ways to create organizational systems and economies of scale that support social protection; - Initiate capacity building and awareness-raising of best practices in this area; - Provide guidance on the challenges face by SMEs in the area of staff management and staff benefits. - Study concrete factors that affect working conditions and their effects on productivity. - Find evidence on the positive effects of social protection on working conditions and productivity both at enterprise level and for a national economy. - Determining how national health services and social or national insurance schemes may be able to help to reduce costs at enterprise level.